professor-l/lsq-bot/README.md

     * `!match <user> <number>` - Prints out the players, currently present in chat, who have PBs closest to user's.
 The quantity of players printed is equal to number (maximum is 10).
 Both arguments are optional - `user` defaults to you, `number` defaults to 3.

 #### For moderators, the following commands also exist:

   * `!winner <user>` - Removes the match at number 1 in the queue (the current match at any given time), and declares user the winner in chat with a congratulatory message.
 Also adds result to the statistics file.
 Used at the end of matches.
   * `!addresult <winner> <loser>` - Congratulates winner and adds inputted result to the statistics file.
 Used for matches not in queue.
   * `!removematch <index>` (or `!kill <index>`) - Removes a match from the queue at the given index, without declaring a winner.
 Used at moderator's discretion.
   * `!add <user1> <user2> <index>` (or `!addmatch`) - Adds a match between user1 and user2 at the inputted index in the queue.
 This command may, for instance, be used for impromptu matches between top players.
   * `!clear <user>` (or `!clearqueue <user>`) - Clears all matches in which user is a participant.
 If no user is specified, clears the entire queue, so be careful!

+## For developers

+If you intend to use this bot yourself, there are a few steps you need to take.
+It requires the installation of [Node.js](https://nodejs.org/) Once you have cloned this repository to your local machine, navigate to it in your terminal and run `npm install`.